 In order to help them better balance their emotions, teach them key self-regulation techniques.
 This will help them better inhibit their impulses and effectively calm them down when they become upset.
 There is no better time to teach your child how to overcome stress.

 Reduce their sedentary time — taking part in physical activities as a family.
 If you too are overweight, actively work with your child to encourage one another.
+Do what’s right for family, wether it’s playing soccer or jumping on a springless trampoline.
 Your child may be feeling lonely and defeated.
 You need to show them that they can do whatever it is they put their mind to — and you’ll show them the way.
 This will also be crucial in terms of nutritional choices.

 At the end of the day, your child wants to know that you’re there for them.
 Although you will want to ensure that they reach their health-related goals, also remind them that no one is perfect.
 They should never compare themselves to others, because they are their own unique and special being.